 1. Mitigate highways impact on the wider road network to ensure that congestion is not made worse than currently exists.
+Sustainable transport measures will be fully utilised to reduce reliance on the private car.
+Where there are residual cumulative impacts on the highways network these should be mitigated to ensure that they are not severe.

-3.24 3.37 This allocation has significant health and transport objectives benefits; and only a minor negative effect on the biodiversity and green infrastructure objective, due to a Tree Preservation Order.
+3.24 3.63 This allocation has significant health and transport objectives benefits; and only a minor negative effect on the biodiversity and green infrastructure objective due to a Tree Preservation Order.

-Map 165: Land fronting Wollaton Road; Beeston
+Map 175: Land fronting Wollaton Road, Beeston

 Policy: 3.8 Land Fronting Wollaton Road

 0.1 hectares 12 dwellings

-CYPRUS DA
+CYPRIL STREET

-Albion House Nottingham)
+Albien House Nottingham)

-d del Figure 1 stores Holly Mills

-Rountney Mills
+Holly Mills Rountney Mills

-THE OCH ASS
+1 to 53 Parkes Buildings

-Lamorna Lamorn
+Lamorna V

-The Pear son Centre for Young People Cricketers
+The Pearson Centre for Your Cricketers

-N 3 © Crown copyriç ght and database rights 2017.
-Ordnance Survey 100019453